IsmailMahomed890/IsmailMahomed890/README.md

 # Hi, I'm Ismail Mahomed 👋

-💻 First-year Software Engineering student at University of Leicester
+💻 Second-year Software Engineering student at the University of Leicester
 📚 Currently learning Python, HTML/CSS, and JavaScript
 🚀 Working on academic and personal coding projects
 🎯 Goal: Become a software engineer at Google/Microsoft